icecave/isolator/README.md

 class MyDocumentTest extends PHPUnit_Framework_TestCase {

   public function setUp() {
+    // First a mocked isolator instance is created ...
     $this->isolator = Phake::mock('IcecaveStudios\Isolator\Isolator');

+    // That isolator instance is provided to the MyDocument instance that is to be test ...
     $this->myDocument = new MyDocument('foo.txt', $this->isolator);
   }

   public function testGetContents() {
+    // Phake is used to configure the mocked isolator to return
+    // a known string when file_get_contents() is called with a parameter equal to 'foo.txt' ...
     Phake::when($this->isolator)
       ->file_get_contents('foo.txt')
       ->thenReturn('This is the file contents.');

+    // MyDocument::getContents() is called, and it's result checked ...
     $contents = $this->myDocument->getContents();
     $this->assertEquals($contents, 'This is the file contents.');

+    // Finally Phake is used to verify that a call to file_get_contents() was made as expected ...
     Phake::verify($this->isolator)
       ->file_get_contents('foo.txt');
   }